LYNC-WORLD/Docs/docs/welcome.md

 - **AI-powered & Telegram Tooling**
   Tools designed to help creators and traders optimize their strategies using TG & AI Bots and.

-## Built on Solana
+## Built on Base

-Pump Solana leverages Solana’s high-performance infrastructure to offer low fees, fast transactions, and scalability from day one.
+Uponly leverages Solana’s high-performance infrastructure to offer low fees, fast transactions, and scalability from day one.

-## Why use Pump Solana?
+## Why use Uponly?

 - Earn XP & Revenue Share
   - Get rewarded with XP on every trade and interaction.
-XP holders receive 30% of Pump Solana's revenue.
+XP holders receive 30% of Uponly's revenue.
-- Fast & Gas-free on Solana
-  - Built on the Solana blockchain for speed, scalability, and zero gas fees.
 - Automatic Listing on Meteora
   - After the curve target is hit, tokens move to Meteora Trade for broader market access.
 - Transparent & Fair Launches
-  - Pump Solana is a decentralized and transparent platform where token prices increase with demand, enabling fair and open price discovery.
+  - Uponly is a decentralized and transparent platform where token prices increase with demand, enabling fair and open price discovery.